 abilities to include a female yellow Labrador Retriever, which she trained

-a a guide dog for the blind.
-"I read about the 4-H project and
+as a guide dog for the blind.
+"I read about a 4-H project

 wanted to be involved," Cristy said.
 "I put in an

-application in May and received my puppy in September of that year."
+application in May and received my puppy, Villa in September of that year."

 "I taught Villa socialization skills, basic obedience and how to

 overcome food temptations." said Cristy.
 "I trained her to